izgzhen/iris-coq/ProofMode.md

 - `[-H1 ...
 Hn]`  : negated form of the above pattern.
 This pattern does not accept hypotheses prefixed with a `$`.
 - `==>[H1 ...
-Hn]` : same as the above pattern, but can only be used if the goal is a primitive view shift, in which case the view shift will be kept in the goal of the premise too.
+Hn]` : same as the above pattern, but can only be used if the goal is an update modality, in which case the update modality will be kept in the goal of the premise too.
 - `[#]` : This pattern can be used when eliminating `P -★ Q` with `P` persistent.
 Using this pattern, all hypotheses are available in the goal for